Lane Kenworthy, The Good Society

-Pensions are one of the two biggest-spending categories of social program.
-As of the most recent year of data, the average among the countries shown in figure 5 was 8% of GDP.
-In many countries, pension expenditures have increased since the mid-1980s.
+Old-age programs are one of the two biggest-spending social program categories.
+As of the most recent year of data, the average among the countries shown in figure 8 was 8% of GDP.
+In many countries, old-age program expenditures have increased since the mid-1980s.
 In most, however, this rise isn’t a result of rising program generosity.
 Instead, it’s a function of population aging — a growing share of the population is age 65 or older.
-Figure 6, which is based on program details rather than the quantity of expenditures, confirms that program generosity has been largely flat since around 1980.
+Figure 9, which is based on program details rather than the quantity of expenditures, confirms that public pension generosity has been largely flat since around 1980 (see also figure 1).

 Payments to the widows of dead soldiers were one of the earliest public assistance programs in many rich nations.
 Today most of these countries provide cash benefits and/or services to various categories of survivors.
-Often this takes the form of a pension.
-Figure 7 shows public spending on survivors benefits and services.
+Figure 10 shows public spending on survivors benefits and services.
 Here too the continental and southern European countries have the highest spending levels.
 The United States again is toward the bottom.
-Expenditures on survivors are much smaller than on retirees.
-But they are far from trivial, averaging 1% of GDP across these countries and reaching as high as 3% in some.
+Expenditures on survivors are much smaller than on retirees, but they are far from trivial, averaging 1% of GDP across these countries and reaching as high as 3% in some.
 These expenditures have tended to be flat over the past generation.

 (The expenditure charts in this section all use the same range of values on the vertical axis in order to facilitate comparison of spending levels.)